 Aynalıkavak Palace literally means “the Palace of the Mirrored Poplars”, because after the Ottoman-Venetian battle in 1715, the Venetians sent a number of mirrors to the Ottoman Sultan Ahmet III as gifts and the palace was decorated with these huge mirrors.
 The palace was abandoned during the nineteenth and twentieth centuries, however, restoration projects took place in the 2000s and today the palace is in very good condition and serves as a museum with its very nice cafe overlooking the Golden Horn.

-There is a Museum of Turkish Music in the basement floor of the Aynalıkavak Palace and it contains many historical music instruments.
+There is a Museum of Turkish Music on the basement floor of the Aynalıkavak Palace and it contains many historical musical instruments.